 Read article – Continued coverage of a COVID-19 study conducted by researchers at the Geisel School of Medicine and the University of New Hampshire.
 The New Hampshire-based study explored differences of opinion about the pandemic in the state and how the divide between Democrats and Republicans could make responding to the crisis more difficult.

 In the News

-Read article – Quotes Stewart Tepper, professor of neurology, in an article about a study on an oral gepant drug for migraine treatment.
-Tepper was not involved in the study.
+Read article – Quotes Stewart Tepper, professor of neurology, in an article about an intranasal dry powder formulation of dihydroergotamine, which outperformed other formulations of the drug for the treatment of migraine pain.

 Read article – Quotes Kendall Hoyt, assistant professor of medicine, in an article about how Anthony Fauci, the nation’s top infectious disease expert, told Congress Tuesday that he’s “cautiously optimistic” about the development of a coronavirus vaccine by the end of this year or the beginning of 2021.
 “It’s conceivable we could have something in that timeline—if everything goes right,” Hoyt said.
 (Hoyt’s comments were originally published in an article published in Vox in May.)

 Read article – Quotes Steven Woloshin, professor of medicine, community and family medicine, and of The Dartmouth Institute for Health Policy and Clinical Practice, in an article that examines the meaning of testing negative for COVID-19.
 “If you have symptoms or you work in a place where you’re at high risk for exposure, then even with a negative test, you might want to think really hard about it,” says Woloshin.